Piling on the pressure - women in the workplace

 In your mood you may notice:

-- You lack of pleasure in normally enjoyable things
+- A lack of pleasure in normally enjoyable things

 - Your mood is less stable than usual